Khaled802/DougsDogDoor/README.md

 ## Advices
    - You should figure out what the customer really wants
    - Ask the customer for more information (beyond what the customer asked)
+   - Go back to requirements after finishing the use-case to make sure it matches it

 ## notes